 We all use Facebook.
 Well, most of us.
 And we’ve all seen the sheer force of numbers and viral appeal of the Facebook platform.
-But did you know that the Facebook Ads platform is one of the most powerful and cost effective way of finding clients for your video production company?
+But did you know that the Facebook Ads platform is one of the most powerful and cost-effective ways of finding clients for your video production company?

 This is the ultimate Facebook ads guide!
 Take it away, Marko!